cleancopy/ubuntu-xfce-novnc/README.md

 Adding --rm will ensure the container is removed once terminated e.g.

 `docker run --rm -i -t -p 80:6901 -e VNC_RESOLUTION=800x600 -e VNC_PW=password cleancopy/ubuntu-xfce-novnc`

+Should a newer container be built and uploaded the local copy can be updated with the command

+`docker pull cleancopy/ubuntu-xfce-novnc`